dechristopher/dechristopher/README.md

 ## I'm a Boston-based Full-stack Engineer!

 - I’m currently working for Infogain at Facebook
-- Currently learning geospatial systems and Rust
+- Currently learning Rust and Elixir
 - Fun fact: I'm a rock climber and competitive billiards player

 ### Connect with me on [LinkedIn][linkedin]